 Step 5.
 After adequate investigation and consultation with the appropriate personnel, a decision will be made regarding whether or not disciplinary action will be taken.

 Step 6.
-The alleged violator and complainant will be advised of the findings and conclusions as soon as practicable.
+The alleged violator and complainant will be advised of the findings and conclusions as soon as practicable and to the extent permitted by the Minnesota Government Data Practices Act..